Where to Stay in Barcelona - A Local’s Neighborhood Guide

 Hotels in Vila de Gràcia

-Hotel Casa Fuster G.L Monumento: This luxury hotel is located inside a historic building.
-Expect opulent interiors, top-notch service, and a rooftop lounge and pool. $300–$400 per night.
+Hotel Casa Fuster: Smack on Passeig de Gracia, this 5-star hotel is located inside a historic and beautiful Modernist building with really opulent interiors.
+Expect top-notch service, luxurious rooms, and a rooftop lounge and pool.
+If you’ve got the budget for it, it’s a no-brainer. $300–$400 per night.

-Sonder La Casa Del Sol: Another great boutique in the heart of Gràcia, this hotel features just the right amounts of modern design and traditional, Barcelona charms.
-There’s a great rooftop terrace as well for views of the city. $200–$250 per night.
+Sonder La Casa Del Sol: Another great boutique hotel in the heart of Gràcia, this one has a really nice balance between modern design and traditional, Barcelona charms.
+There’s a nice rooftop terrace as well, for great views of the city. $200–$250 per night.

-Casa Bella Gracia by Aspasios: A boutique hotel with a cozy atmosphere just minutes from Passeig de Gràcia, Barcelona’s glitziest shopping street.
+Casa Bella Gracia by Aspasios: Also a boutique hotel (are you sensing a theme here?!) with a cozy atmosphere, Casa Bella Gracia is perfectly located, just minutes from Passeig de Gràcia, Barcelona’s glitziest shopping street.
 Clean, snug, and with a fantastic location, it’s a solid all-around choice for staying in Gràcia. $150–$200 per night.

-Aparthotel Silver: This apartment hotel offers spacious rooms and a location close to public transport – great for families or longer stays. $125–$200 per night.
+Aparthotel Silver: This aparthotel offers spacious rooms and a location close to public transport – great for families or longer stays. $125–$200 per night.

 2. Sant Antoni